h2non/rocky/README.md

 ### Types of middleware

 `rocky` introduces multiple types of middleware layers based on the same interface and behavior of connect/express middleware.
-This was introduced in order to achieve in a more responsive way multiple traffic flows in the scope of a HTTP proxy.
+This was introduced in order to achieve in a more responsive way multiple traffic flows in the specific scope and behavior nature of a programmatic HTTP proxy with traffic replay.

 Those flows are intrinsicly correlated but might be handled in a completely different way.
-The goal is to allowing you to handle them accordingly, acting in the middle of those phases to augment some functionality or react to some event with better precisision.
+The goal is to allowing you to handle them accordingly, acting in the middle of those phases to augment some functionality or react to some event with better accuracy.

 **Supported types of middleware**: